Part hopeless romantic, part deeply practical. Wild at heart, but grounded in reality.

 At the time it was the toughest experience I’d ever had to face (and I’ve negotiated deals worth hundreds of millions of dollars in the board rooms of London and climbed mountains with no sleep).

 In hindsight, it was the much needed wake-up call I need to find my way home.
-Home to myself, home to a way of life that really worked for me and a home with the most amazing man.
-My Mr. Dateable <3.
+Home to myself, home to a way of life that really worked for me and a home and family with the most amazing man.
+My dream partner <3.

 I had begun to lose hope that that last part was even possible - I’d dated so many guys from so many backgrounds and nothing seemed to work out.
 I’d met guys off Tinder, I’d been introduced through friends, I convinced myself a colleague might be the right guy for me.